gravitational/teleport/docs/4.3/user-manual.md

 # Teleport User Manual

-This User Manual covers usage of the Teleport client tool, `tsh` and Teleports Web interface.
+This User Manual covers usage of the Teleport client tool, `tsh` and Teleport's Web interface.

 In this document you will learn how to: